Was reminded of this post, captured in Paris, when snapping this frame...

 [continued from yesterday's post; series started 07/05]

 Meanwhile our son, Andrew, was born.
 We hired a live-in nanny from the mainland of China and she spoke nothing but Chinese so there was a little practice there.
 And between her and our family full of native Mandarin speakers, Chinese became Andrew's first language.
-I learned all of the little-kid words up to about the age of two: snot, drool, pee, diaper, dirty diaper, spank, hungry, thirsty, etc. etc. In fact, when the nanny left and we had to take Andrew to a nearby Montessori school in Charterwood (suburban Houston) I had to teach the staff all of those words so they could communicate with Andrew the first few weeks.
+I learned all of the little-kid words up to about the age of two: snot, drool, pee, diaper, dirty diaper, spank, hungry, thirsty, don't kick, airplane, fire engine, etc. etc. In fact, when the nanny left and we had to take Andrew to a nearby Montessori school in Charterwood (suburban Houston) I had to teach the staff all of those words so they could communicate with Andrew the first few weeks.

 Subscribe to: